stereobooster/zipper/Readme.md

   - Does it support c-escaped characters?
   - convert multi-character strings (`"..."`) to `Seq` of `Tok`
 - vizualization
+  - highlight all edges and nodes of the selected zipper
   - bug: hover on "next step button" doesn't highlight active zipper after click
   - hovering on zipper node - highlight button in `Direction and depth`
   - use same colors, shapes, labels for `NodeButton` as for node